gogs/gogs/README.md

 [简体中文](README_ZH.md)

-## Purpose
+## Vision

-The goal of this project is to make the easiest, fastest, and most painless way of setting up a self-hosted Git service.
+This project aims to build a simple, stable and extensible self-hosted Git service that can be setup in the most painless way.
 With Go, this can be done with an independent binary distribution across **ALL platforms** that Go supports, including Linux, macOS, Windows and ARM.

 ## Overview